LuckyML96/ucb-cybersecurity/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.

 # Ansible Playbooks
-All Playbooks are located in the ansible folder /Ansible
+All Playbooks are located in the ansible folder /Ansible and will apply to the IPs specified in the /etc/ansible/hosts file

 ## config_playbook.yaml:
 This playbook is used to configure the webserver VMs with docker and install containers running DVWA